unravler-media/Aarambh/frontend/README.md

-# Aarambh - Agentic Ai with Human Creativity.
+#  - Agentic Ai with Human Creativity.

 ## Inspiration & Ideation
 This project is inspired by lot of the AgenticAi's recently flowing into the tech space.
 Aarambh is an idea where we combine LLM's via agentic workflow's and create / schedule (good) content for everyone.